 Best Clay vs Instantly Alternatives to Apollo.io for AI SDR Outbound 2026

 Editorial note: ConsultStack articles are created using a combination of AI-assisted research and drafting, and are reviewed and approved by a human editor before publication.
 Pricing is verified against vendor websites.
 Some links on this page are affiliate links.
 We may earn a commission at no extra cost to you.
+Affiliate relationships do not influence our rankings or recommendations.

 If you're leaving Apollo.io or evaluating alternatives for AI SDR outbound, here's the split: Clay ($185/month) replaces Apollo's data layer with programmable enrichment across 50+ sources.
 Instantly ($47/month) replaces Apollo's sequencing with deliverability-first email automation.
-Neither replicates Apollo's all-in-one bundling — most agencies pair Clay + Instantly together, totaling $232/month, versus Apollo's $99/month Professional plan.
+Neither replicates Apollo's all-in-one bundling — most agencies pair Clay + Instantly together, totaling $232/month, versus Apollo's $99/seat/month Professional plan.

-Apollo.io has dominated the mid-market outbound stack precisely because it bundles contact data (250M+ records) with competent email sequencing at a single predictable price.
+Apollo.io has become common in the mid-market outbound stack precisely because it bundles contact data (250M+ records) with competent email sequencing at a single predictable price.
 But that bundling creates three exit points: teams needing deeper data enrichment hit Clay, teams prioritizing email deliverability hit Instantly, and teams wanting full AI-driven SDR loops hit AiSDR.
 None of these tools are direct Apollo replacements — they're specialized layers that solve the specific pain point driving your exit.

 Why Teams Leave Apollo.io